ohno/Antique.jl/README.md

 ### (1) the infinite potential well

-First, we demonstrate for the one of the easiest models, that is the infinite potential well.
+First, we demonstrate one of the simplest models: the infinite potential well.
-Here we will choose "InfinitePotentialWell" for the model.
+We choose `InfinitePotentialWell` as the model.
-Then, we determine the model parameters as
+Then, we specify the model parameters as follows:

 ```julia
 IPW = InfinitePotentialWell(L=1.0, m=1.0, ℏ=1.0)
 ```

-One can see each parameter as
+We can access each parameter as follows:
 ```julia
 IPW.L
 # output> 1.0